 From the Editor's Desk

-Editor In Chief Commentary: Therapeutic Innovation & Regulatory Science - September 2014 Steven P Spielberg MD, PhD Discusses The role of the journal in helping to develop and validate best practices for Clinical Trial Management.
+Editor In Chief Commentary: Therapeutic Innovation & Regulatory Science - November 2014 Steven P Spielberg MD, PhD discusses recent changes and improvements to the journal and to DIA publications.

 Read full commentary.